-Interested to learn more?
-Review the Diversity, Equity and Inclusion Policy
+Ready to learn more?
+Read these policies:

+- Diversity, Equity and Inclusion Policy - Human Rights Policy

 Employment

 It is the policy of the Company to comply with all employment laws and to afford equal employment opportunity to all individuals without regard to race, color, religion, sex, sexual orientation, gender identity, pregnancy, national origin, age, disability, military service, protected veteran status, genetic information, or any other legally protected status.
 This applies to recruitment, hiring, promotion, demotion, transfer, discipline, layoff, termination, rates of pay, selection for training, and every other type of pre- and post-employment personnel activity.
 All hiring, terminations, and selections for job opportunities will be based on the Company's business needs and the qualifications, skills, relative abilities, and performance of the candidates, and not on impermissible considerations.